 - Re-download the deleted files from iCloud Drive, then turn off Desktop and Documents from iCloud drive

-OneDrive Files on Demand: The Files on Demand feature in OneDrive stores references to files on your computer, while the actual file itself resides in the cloud.
-Make sure that "Always keep on device" is selected, to store the media file locally at all times.
+The Files on Demand feature in OneDrive stores references to files on your computer, while the actual file is in the cloud.
+Make sure that "Always keep on device" is selected to store the media files locally.